fangohr/finmag/doc/aboutfinmag.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-For the comparison of the exchange field, it is computed on a one-dimensional mesh with a starting magnetisation as shown in figure :ref:`m0_exchange` and described by
+For the comparison of the exchange field, it is computed on a one-dimensional mesh with a starting magnetisation as described by

 .. math::